gekatateam/neptunus/plugins/processors/converter/README.md

     # and negative to unsigned convertion errors will be ignored
     ignore_out_of_range = false

-    # configured source will be converted to event Id, timestamp or routing key
+    # configured source will be converted to event Id, routing key or timestamp
     id = "label:event-id"
-    timestamp = "data.timestamp"
     routing_key = "id:id"
+    timestamp = "field:data.timestamp"

     # configured fields will be converted to event labels
-    label = [ "datagrid.source" ]
+    label = [ "field:datagrid.source" ]

     # other types creates or updates fields only
     string = [ "label:content-type" ]